anishhello/AI-Image-Classifier/README.md

 + After Images are fetched from the data it will shown. (as per the video)
 + Now click on the button **Produce Result**.
 It will give the details of the image whether it's Fake 🤥 or Real 😺 with the probability of how real is this image.

+## Improvements 😎
++ Our App depends on the order
+> app.py > main.py > inceptionv3f.weights.h5

+We can further improve our project by removing the dependency of the weights file.
++ In the dev section we can implement some more interesting UI elements like font size, font weights, and colors, etc.

 ### Happy Contributing 😁!!